 The logo design industry, with the advancement of digitalization, have picked up pace in anchoring its position as the crown of business communication.
 A genius, and unarguably the best graphics designer, Paul Rand, describes the logo as the “jewels” in the crown itself.

 This clearly tells us that logo designing withholds a lot of power in the communication world today.
 Although it appears as a singular piece of graphic, the prospect of its creation is quite daunting for designers.
 Thankfully, the experts have compiled a (updated) list of principles that keep the efforts systematized and provide criteria to stick to.
-Albeit through a bit of modification, all logos designed in any part of the country must adhere to these principles in order to achieve the intended goals.
+Albeit through a bit of modification, all logos designed in any part of the country must adhere to these principles of logo design in order to achieve the intended goals.

 A designer’s job is not only about making the logo visibly standout from the crowd.
 The idea of professional logo design conception in terms of graphics is quite easy to achieve.
 Employing outrageous designs can bring about that affect while keeping visuals minimum will also make the logos standout.
 Nevertheless, in today’s ultra-competitive market an effective logo is not one which appears outstanding graphically; instead, an impressionable logo is one that makes the right statement.